uedsonreis/example-ecommerce-react/README.md

 # example-ecommerce-react
-App built in React for classes.
+App built in React-Native for classes.